astrelsky/HEN-V/README.md

 * To make life easier, a klog and ftp server have been put into their own application.
   This prevents them from consuming payload slots and keeps them running if HEN-V is killed.
+* The klog server listens on port `9081`.
+* The FTP server listens on port `1337`.

 Credits
 -------

-* If you have a list, add it.
+* If you have a list of people who helped with everything to get this far, add it.
 Otherwise, you know who you are.